Ditch the toxins in most store bought products and make this super easy Homemade Body Wash instead.

 But since I've been trying to make my bathroom routine a little more "special", I've been enjoying showering more.

-Maybe I'm a little more clean as a result, hmmmm?
+Maybe I'm a little cleaner as a result, hmmmm?

 Maybe I should call this post "Why I Like Being In the Shower Now".